Coffee4Joe/Update-Winapp2/README.md

 # Update-Winapp2
-A Batch file that will check and update Winapp2.ini for ccleaner
+A Batch file that will check and update Winapp2.ini for Ccleaner For both portable and installed versions.

 How to use:

 -Download Update-Winapp2.bat

--Place in your "C:\Program Files\CCleaner" folder

--Right Click Update-Winapp2.bat and Run As administrator
+-Place Update-Winapp2.bat into the folder that contain ccleaner.exe

+-Double click the .bat

+-UAC will prompt for permission to run

 -Follow the prompts

-(Only works in Windows 8/8.1 & Windows 10)
+(Works in Windows 8/8.1 & Windows 10)